 In natural conversations, it is very common that a user provides background / relevant information while describing a specific scenario.
 Traits are specific entities, attributes or details that the users express in their conversations.
 The utterance may not directly convey any specific intent, but the traits present in the utterance can be used in driving the intent detection and bot conversation flows.

 For example, the utterance ‘my card is being rejected and am on a business trip’ expresses two traits ‘card decline’ and ‘emergency’.
 In this scenario, the utterance does not convey any direct intent or at best it can be used to trigger the ‘unblock card’ flow.
 However, the presence of ‘emergency’ trait can be used to directly assign the conversation to a human agent.

-Traits feature is aimed at identifying such characteristics present in user utterances and use them for intent detection and in customizing the bot definition using these characteristics.
+Traits feature of the Bots platform is aimed at identifying such characteristics present in user utterances and use them for intent detection and in customizing the bot definition using these characteristics.

 Book a Flight bot might have an added requirement to book a flight based on the cost preference.

 User utterance: ‘I am looking for a low cost option to London’ should result in ordering the available flights and picking the lowest priced ticket.

 This can be achieved by: